 - 1 Oscillating Conveyor System

-- 1.2 Vibratory conveyor designs include the following:
+- 3 Vibratory conveyor designs include the following:

-- 1.3 Selection of vibrating/oscillating conveyor:
+- 4 Selection of vibrating/oscillating conveyor:

-- 1.4 Types of Vibrating/Oscillating Conveyor system
+- 5 Types of Vibrating/Oscillating Conveyor Systems

-- 1.6 Advantages of Oscillating Conveyor System:
+- 7 Advantages of the Oscillating Conveyor System:

-- 1.7 Disadvantages of Oscillating Conveyor System:
+- 8 Disadvantages of the Oscillating Conveyor System:

-- 1.8 Applications of Oscillating Conveyor System:
+- 9 Applications of Oscillating Conveyor Systems:

 Oscillating Conveyor System

-Today, mining, metallurgical, and processing facilities, as well as other primary engineering, are unthinkable without such equipment.
+Today, mining, metallurgical, and processing facilities, as well as another primary engineering, are unthinkable without such equipment.
 Vibratory conveyors are often used in groups and are an integral component of automated manufacturing and assembly operations.

 The widespread use of vibratory conveyors or oscillating conveyors in industrial facilities has resulted in attempts to enhance their performance and remove associated issues.
-Much work is spent on optimizing geometrical parameters, which are dependent on a variety of variables, including the mechanical characteristics of the carried particles, their size, the friction between the conveying surface and the conveying element’s frequency of oscillation.
+Much work is spent on optimizing geometrical parameters, which are dependent on a variety of variables, including the mechanical characteristics of the carried particles, their size, the friction between the conveying surface, and the conveying element’s frequency of oscillation.

-Systems of vibratory conveyors or Oscillating Conveyors:
+Systems of vibratory conveyors or oscillating conveyors:

-Vibratory conveyors’ primary benefit is its structural simplicity and minimal overall maintenance needs.
+Vibratory conveyors’ primary benefits are their structural simplicity and minimal overall maintenance needs.
 However, this definition is limited to vibratory conveyors used in heavy industries.
-The usage of vibratory conveyors in buildings and assembly rooms has shown its primary disadvantages related with vibration and noise over time.
+The usage of vibratory conveyors in buildings and assembly rooms has shown its primary disadvantages related to vibration and noise over time.

 Conventional transport devices are typically defined by the object being transported moving continuously along the conveying element (carrier), whereas vibratory conveyors subject the transported objects, components, or bulk material to a periodic motion with the primary component of the transport way being free of contact with the carrier.

 The amplitude and frequency of conveying components are clearly critical factors for a conveyor’s proper operation and output.
 In addition to these variables, the angle of the direction vector of the conveying element’s oscillatory motion relative to the primary direction of the items carried, or to the horizontal plane, must be defined.
-Elevation is the term used to describe this angle.
+The elevation is the term used to describe this angle.